Southern Oregon Speedway

-Southern Oregon Speedway is a 3/8-mile banked dirt race track located near White City, Oregon, United States.
+Southern Oregon Speedway is a 3/8-mile banked dirt race track located at the Jackson County Sports Park near White City, Oregon, United States.

 The speedway is part of the Jackson County Sports Park, which also contains a shooting range, a dragstrip, and a go-kart track.

+Southern Oregon Speedway was opened in 1996, following the closure of the historic Medford Speedway at the Jackson County Posse Grounds in 1989.
+The track was built to continue the tradition of grassroots dirt racing, and quickly gained popularity with fans and drivers alike.
+In the early 2020s, the track saw a temporary decline in operations.
+In 2021, the track went inactive after lease complications and operational challenges.
+It remained dormant and partially abandoned until a revival in 2024 under new management.

 The track operates on a weekly basis from April through October each year, weather permitting.
 It features several classes of race cars: Mini Stock, Super 4, Pro Stock, Dwarf, and Modified.
 Other classes, like 360 Sprint and Late Model, are featured on an irregular basis.

+Since 2022 when the 'NARC 410 Sprint Car Series' began their 'Fastest Four Days in Motorsports' stretch of races, Southern Oregon Speedway has hosted the first race of the four days (now as of 2025 five days).